 I have tried to learn this language, but it is too difficult!

 Consequently, the previous ways you have tried to learn your target language have not worked.
 Your approach is the one to blame.
 So, you do not need the easiest way.
 What you need is the most effective way!
 Finding a strategy that is a good fit for your specific needs may seem hard.
 But discovering our learning style is something anyone can do.

 What is the easiest way to learn a foreign language?

 The easiest way to learn a foreign language is by living and breathing that language.

 A mistake some students make

-Some students with tremendous effort indeed, set apart two hours a week to learn a language.
+A student sets apart two hours a week to learn a language.
 And that is commendable.
-During those two hours, they strive to learn as much as they can.
+During the two hours, the student strives to learn.
 But once those two hours have ended, what happens?
 Yeah, you guessed it!
-They close the platform and put away their books.
-Then they leave their notes at the studio and forget all about it… “What’s wrong with that?
-I’ll be back next week!” they could say.
-“Isn’t it supposed to be that way?”
+The guy closes the platform and puts away his books.
+Then leaves his notes at the studio and forgets all about it.
+“What is wrong with that?
+I will be back next week!” he could say.
+“Is not it supposed to be that way?”

 Accordingly, the next week the cycle begins again.
-Definitely, that’s not the way to learn a foreign language!
-Let’s predict what will happen.
-Two years later that person will state he sees very little progress despite all his effort.
+That is not the way to learn a foreign language!
+Let us predict what will happen.
+Two years later, that student will state he sees very little progress despite all his effort.